What is SSRN?

 SSRN, also known as the Social Science Research Network, is a repository of new and forthcoming scholarship in a number of disciplines, including law (as part of the Legal Scholarship Network division of SSRN).
 Scholarship produced by UW Law faculty is distributed distributed through the SSRN UW Law School Legal Studies Research Paper Series (RPS).

 Submitting an Article or Working Paper to SSRN

-Periodically, we cumulate the most recently posted papers in UW Law RPS and generate an email for distribution to anyone who subscribes to the series.
+Periodically, we collect the most recently posted papers in UW Law RPS and generate an email for distribution to anyone who subscribes to the series.
 This includes all current faculty and staff, alumni, and anyone who has independently subscribed to receive UW Law RPS updates via the SSRN website.
 Thus, by posting new papers to the SSRN database, notice of and a link to your contribution will be automatically included in an email distribution together with other newly posted papers.
 Only recently published articles and new (less than two years old) working papers will be included in the email distribution.
-Older papers (those that are more than 2 years old) may also be submitted to SSRN and affiliated with the UW Law RPS, but they will not be included in an email distribution.
+Older papers (those that are more than 2 years old) may also be submitted to SSRN and affiliated with the UW Law RPS, but they will not be included in the email distribution.

 For more information from SSRN regarding the submission process, see the SSRN FAQ.